Webull · Webull Customer Agreement · View original document ↗

 What it is

-If Webull gets sued or faces legal costs because of something you did on the platform — including things done by someone else using your account — you must pay Webull's legal fees and any resulting damages.
+If Webull is sued because of something you did on the platform, you agree to pay Webull's legal costs and any resulting damages.

 Consumer impact (what this means for users)